 The Acropolis, Ancient Agora, the Stoa of Attalos, the Roman Agora, Lycabettus Hill, Plaka

-Highlights of this photography tour in ancient and modern Athens
+Highlights of the Adorable 6-h photography tour in ancient and modern Athens

 - The Acropolis of Athens